 Chainge can't handle everything though.
 Here are some things for which Chainge can't be used:

-1. Can't be combined with hardware wallets
+1. Can't be combined with ledger or trezor

 2. Can't be used with web-based or desktop apps (this is likely to become possible in the near future through wallet connect)